 Population of Belgium: The population in Belgium is 11.56 million as of 2020

-In this fully comprehensive article you’ll find out the places you should definitely check out on your stay in Belgium.
-Why not skip to a section below, we have divided our top things to do in Belgium city by city to help you plan out your day trips during your stay.
+In this thoroughly comprehensive article, you’ll find the places you should check out during your stay in Belgium.
+Why not skip to a section below?
+We have divided our top things to do in Belgium city by city to help you plan your day trips during your stay.

 Things to do in Belgium: Foods to try for a taste of Belgium!

 If you’re a food connoisseur, there are plenty of things to do in Belgium!
-Below we have outline the quintessential Belgian foods you have to try during your stay.
+Below, we outline the quintessential Belgian foods you must try during your stay.

 Belgian Chocolate

-Belgian chocolate is often regarded as the best tasting chocolate around the world.
-Belgium was just one of many European countries that joined the chocolate craze after the Spanish Conquistadors arrived back to Spain with cocoa and a kind of chocolate drink adapted from the Mayans and Aztecs, where the earliest origins of chocolate are found.
+Belgian chocolate is often regarded as the best-tasting chocolate in the world.
+Belgium was just one of many European countries that joined the chocolate craze after the Spanish Conquistadors returned to Spain with cocoa and a kind of chocolate drink adapted from the Mayans and Aztecs, where the earliest origins of chocolate are found.

-Belgium was the first country to invent machines to grind cocoa beans smooth, they also developed a way to make pralines, a shell which allowed major customizability for the first time, as there was an empty interior that could be filled with anything of the makers choosing.
+Belgium was the first country to invent machines to grind cocoa beans smoothly.
+They also developed a way to make pralines, a shell that allowed major customizability for the first time.
+The interior was empty and could be filled with anything of the maker’s choosing.

-Chocolate making has been passed down carefully from generation to generation, with the laws in Belgium ensuring that chocolate making is not only regulated but promotes high quality produce.
+Chocolate making has been passed down carefully from generation to generation, with Belgium’s laws ensuring that it is regulated and promotes high-quality produce.
 Chocolate must contain 35% pure cocoa.
-While other EU countries are permitted to use up to 5% vegetable fats (including palm oil), Belgium strictly uses 100% cocoa butter.
+While other EU countries can use up to 5% vegetable fats (including palm oil), Belgium strictly uses 100% cocoa butter.

-In essence what makes Belgian chocolate so good is, using only the highest quality ingredients, combined with a willingness to experiment.
-If you have a sweet tooth, a chocolate making class or even a tasting tour can be some of the most enjoyable things to do in Belgium.
+In essence, what makes Belgian chocolate so good is the use of only the highest-quality ingredients combined with a willingness to experiment.
+If you have a sweet tooth, a chocolate-making class or even a tasting tour can be some of the most enjoyable things in Belgium.

 Belgian Waffles

-Did you know there are actually 2 types of Belgian waffle; the Liege waffle and the Brussels waffle?
-Belgian Waffles took the world by storm at various World Fairs, becoming a staple American breakfast dish.
+Did you know there are two Belgian waffles: the Liege waffle and the Brussels waffle?
+Belgian Waffles took the world by storm at various World Fairs and became a staple American breakfast dish.

-In many restaurants and cafés outside of Belgium you will find waffles loaded with whipped cream and any amount of toppings you can imagine, however in Belgium, simplicity along with using the best quality ingredients is key.
+In many restaurants and cafés outside of Belgium, you will find waffles loaded with whipped cream and any number of toppings you can imagine.
+However, simplicity and using the best ingredients are critical in Belgium.
 Sugar is often the classic topping and allows you to appreciate the flavour of the waffle itself.

-The Brussels waffle is larger and has a more rectangular shape; it is lighter and sprinkled with icing sugar.
-Regardless of which one you prefer, Belgium Waffles are delicious!
+The Brussels waffle is larger and more rectangular, lighter, and sprinkled with icing sugar.
+Regardless of which one you prefer, Belgian waffles are delicious!

 Belgian Fries

 Did you know that one of the most popular fried foods in the world originated in Belgium?
-When American soldiers stationed in a French-speaking part of Belgium tasted fries (or frites/chips as they’re also known) for the first time they believed themselves to be in France.
-They nicknamed the dish ‘French fries’, and so one of Belgium’s most iconic dishes would forever be thought of as a French creation.
+When American soldiers stationed in a French-speaking part of Belgium tasted fries (or frites/chips as they’re also known) for the first time, they believed in France.
+They nicknamed the dish ‘French fries’, so one of Belgium’s most iconic dishes would forever be considered a French creation.

 Belgian fries are distinctly crispy, fried twice for even more flavour and traditionally served with mayo.
-Frites are held so dearly in Belgium that they have been declared as part of the UNESCO cultural heritage!
+Frites are held so dearly in Belgium that they have been declared part of the UNESCO Cultural Heritage!

 Beer: a National Treasure

-Did you know that the UN placed Belgian beer on its intangible cultural heritage list, stating “Making and appreciating beer is part of the living heritage of a range of communities throughout Belgium.
-It plays a role in daily life, as well as festive occasions.
-Almost 1,500 types of beer are produced in the country using different fermentation methods”
+Did you know the UN placed Belgian beer on its intangible cultural heritage list?
+The list states, “Making and appreciating beer is part of the living heritage of a range of communities throughout Belgium.
+It plays a role in daily life and festive occasions.
+Almost 1,500 types of beer are produced in the country using different fermentation methods.”

-As well as trying the various craft beers available, you can also visit breweries and learn about the history and process of making your favourite beverage.
+In addition to trying the various craft beers available, you can visit breweries and learn about the history and process of making your favourite beverage.
 There are so many beer tours available, so much so that you’ll never run out of things to do in Belgium!

 Things to do in Belgium: Brussels